Dominick Burke1

 Major Sir Edward Montagu Andrew Bradford, 3rd Bt. was born on 30 November 1910.1 He was the son of Lt.-Col. Sir Evelyn Ridley Bradford, 2nd Bt. and Elsie Clifton Brown.1 He married Alison Lawson, daughter of John Lawson, on 24 June 1937.
 He and Alison Lawson were divorced in 1947.1 He married, secondly, Marjorie Edith Bere, daughter of Samuel Bere, on 2 March 1950.
 He died on 1 April 1952 at age 41, as a result of a riding accident.1

-Major Sir Edward Montagu Andrew Bradford, 3rd Bt. succeeded to the title of 3rd Baronet Bradford, of South Audley Street, Westminster [U.K., 1902] on 14 September 1914.1 He gained the rank of Major in the service of the Cameronians.1 He fought in the Second World War, where he was mentioned in despatches.1
+He succeeded as the 3rd Baronet Bradford, of South Audley Street, Westminster [U.K., 1902] on 14 September 1914.1 He gained the rank of Major in the Cameronians.1 He fought in the Second World War, where he was mentioned in despatches.1

 Children of Major Sir Edward Montagu Andrew Bradford, 3rd Bt. and Alison Lawson